Chin Augmentation (Mentoplasty)

 For patients with a normal bite between the upper and lower jaws and a disproportionately small chin, a condition known as microgenia, a chin augmentation will help restore facial balance and symmetry.
 In this case, the procedure most often involves the placement of a silicone chin implant to augment or reshape the chin to restore facial proportion.
 Depending upon the specific type of microgenia, the surgeon will either lengthen the chin, extend the chin forward, or both.
 While horizontal deficiency is most common, some cases of microgenia involve horizontal and vertical deficiencies.

-For patients with a significant developmental bite between the upper and lower jaws, also know as malocclusion, a chin augmentation will not fix dental misalignment complications or potential issues with premature wearing of the teeth and/or temperomandibular joint dysfunction (TMJ).
+For patients with a significant developmental bite between the upper and lower jaws, also know as malocclusion, a chin augmentation will not fix dental misalignment complications or potential issues with the premature wearing of the teeth and/or temperomandibular joint dysfunction (TMJ).
 In this case, orthognathic surgery is required to surgically reposition the upper and/or lower jaw bones to create proper occlusion and bit.

-This cosmetic procedure is typically done under “twilight” anesthesia, and is often done in conjunction with nose and face surgery.
+This cosmetic procedure is typically done under “twilight” anesthesia and is often done in conjunction with nose and face surgery.
 Incisions may be located inconspicuously in the crease under the chin, or inside the mouth depending on patient preference.

-Most patients tolerate this surgery very well, and can expect to return to work within a week.
+Most patients tolerate this surgery very well and can expect to return to work within a week.
 Patients should expect a small amount of swelling, which typically resolves within a couple of weeks.